wusheng666/xperience/README.md

 # QBCore Integration

-If `Config.UseQBCore` is set to `true` then the player's xp and rank are stored in their metadata.
+If `Config.Framework` is set to `'qbcore'` then the player's xp and rank are stored in their metadata.
 The metadata is saved whenever a player's xp / rank changes.

 #### Client
 ```lua